voltrb/volt/Readme.md

 This event flow lets us know when an object has changed, so we can update everything that depended on that object.

 Lastly, we can also pass in other reactive value's as arguments to methods on a reactive value.
 The dependencies will be tracked for both and events will propigate down from both.
-Also, doing .cur = to update the current value triggers a "changed" event.
+(Also, note that doing .cur = to update the current value triggers a "changed" event.)

 ```ruby
     a = ReactiveValue.new(1)